-Tasktop has assembled a leadership team that combines excellence in technical leadership and extensive technology company management experience.
+The Tasktop leadership team combines excellence in technical leadership with extensive technology company management experience.

 Chief Executive Officer and Co-Founder